Well-posedness and controllability of hyperbolic boundary control systems on a one-dimensional spatial domain: Boundary control and observation systems

+Thus, we have shown that if $(\A,\BB,\CC)$ is regular, then the perturbed system \eqref{syst:perturbed_BCS} is again regular. \end{proof}

+\begin{thm} (\cite[Proposition 4.9]{Wei:94} and \cite[Theorem 13.1.12]{JacZw:12}) Let $\G$ be the transfer function of the well-posed boundary control and observation system \eqref{BCS}.
 Let $F$ be a bounded linear operator from $Y$ to $U$ such that the inverse of $I+\G(s)F$ $\left(\text{or } I+F\G(s)\right)$ exists and is bounded in $s$ in some right half-plane.
 Then the closed-loop system is again well-posed, that is, the boundary control and observation system

 is again well-posed.
 The operator $F$ is called an admissible feedback operator. \end{thm}